Bristol, Rhode Island in the Revolutionary War 1775-1783

 Jonathan Peck

 Jonathan Peck (1725-1797) was the fifth child of Jonathan Peck and Hannah Loring.
 In 1757, he married Mary Throope.
 Jonathan and Mary had 11 children: Abigail, Jonathan, Nicholas, John, Sarah, Mary, William, Lydia, Hannah, Elizabeth, and Nancy.
 In 1760, Jonathan was appointed as ensign of the Bristol Militia Company.
 He was promoted to lieutenant in 1761 and captain in 1762.
 In 1774, as part of a town-wide effort, he sent a sum of one pound, four shillings to support the people of Boston (that city’s port having been recently closed by the British).
-He was counted as a head of household in the 1774 Rhode Island Census.
+As of the 1774 Rhode Island Census, there were three black people (likely enslaved) living in the Peck household.
 By 1780, Jonathan had reached the rank of major in the militia.
+A man named Nero (born circa 1740), described as a “negro servant of Capt.
+Jonathan” died in 1785.
+A woman named Belinda (born circa 1752), described in the same way, died in 1822.
+As of the 1790 United States Census, there were seven enslaved people living in the Peck household.